Ryn Desert

 Desertification in the Ryn Desert

-The southernmost strip of the Ryn is sometimes referred to as the Menteke Sands*, which extends either side of Isatay village for over 50 km.
-Desertification is an issue in Isatay, as well as Zineden village which is 8 km to the southeast and overlooks Zaburunye Bay on the Caspian.
-In a 2021 news report by Kazakhstan’s Khabar 24 TV channel, on the impact of desertification in the Atyrau Region, it was said that frequent sandstorms force residents to shut their doors and windows for up to eight months a year.
+Extending 50km on either side of Isatay village is the Menteke Sands*, which forms the southernmost strip of the Ryn.
+Desertification is an issue in Isatay, as well as Zineden village, which is 8km to the south-east and overlooks Zaburunye Bay on the Caspian.
+A 2021 news report by Kazakhstan’s Khabar 24 TV channel, on the impact of desertification in the Atyrau Region, said that frequent sandstorms force residents to shut their doors and windows for up to eight months a year.

-Isatay’s and Zineden’s residents say the increase in sand is due to the Caspian Sea level decreasing, leading to exposed sections of the sea bed getting blown inland.
-Undoubtedly overgrazing has played a part too.
-Photos by NASA Earth Observatory show just how aggressive the dune-growth is.
-In 2001, a dust storm around the Baltic Sea was shown to have originated in the Ryn Desert.
+Isatay’s and Zineden’s residents blame the decreasing Caspian Sea levels, as sections of the seabed get exposed, dry out, and then blown inland.
+Undoubtedly, overgrazing has played a part, too.
+In 2001, researchers from the Finnish Meteorological Institute determined a dust storm around the Baltic Sea originated in the Ryn Desert.

 Desertification is an issue elsewhere in the country.
 The Aral Sea and other regions in the west, such as Mangystau’s Senek village, are all facing similar problems.
 Fortunately, Kazakh authorities are working hard to combat the effects of desertification in the country by planting saxaul trees to limit erosion.
 So far, over 3,000 have been planted around Isatay and Zineden.